secret-adventure/obedient/README.markdown

 Contributions and bug reports are welcome!

-Please feel free to contact me through github or on the #haskell IRC channel on irc.freenode.net.
+Please feel free to contact me through github or on the #secret-adventure IRC channel on irc.freenode.net.

--Edward Kmett
+-Secret Adventure Team